 WE DO NOT ACCEPT DROP-BY SURRENDERS.

 Have you found an animal in need or do you need to surrender a pet?
-Here at CLIMATES-Rescue, we can help!

 IMPORTANT!
 Before you “rescue” any wild animal, make sure the animal really needs your help.
 Often, mothers leave babies in order to forage, and well-meaning Good Samaritans try to “save” them when they were actually in no danger.
-Unless the animal is in immediate danger, please don’t attempt to approach or move it.
+Unless the animal is in immediate danger, please don’t attempt to approach it.
 Remember, some diseases can be passed from animals to humans.
 Call right away if you are not sure what to do.

 Keep in mind also… the circle of life can be hard to experience, but ALL wildlife deserves to thrive, including predators such as snakes and hawks.
 It’s a great teaching moment for kids to talk about the food chain/web.

 If there is wildlife in your home, call your city’s non-emergency number or animal control number for help.
 Remove yourself from the house/room and call 911 if you are in danger.